Slavery and the Declaration of Independence: The Deleted Clauses

 Join us in discovering: Who was this document written for and why?
 How was it printed and represented visually?
 What did news outlets have to say about it?
 In what ways has the document been repurposed for other movements for justice and independence?

-Save the date for the first program in the series, “Slavery and the Declaration of Independence: The Deleted Clauses,” with OAH Distinguished Lecturer Holly Brewer, Burke Professor of American History and Associate Professor at the University of Maryland.
+We’re pleased to announce the first program in the series, “Slavery and the Declaration of Independence: The Deleted Clauses,” with OAH Distinguished Lecturer Holly Brewer, Burke Professor of American History and Associate Professor at the University of Maryland.

 Upcoming programs in the series